This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In remembering Steve Irwin, we should not fear nature but instead approach it with the same enthusiasm, respect, and passion Steve showcased throughout his life.
 He would likely be the first to emphasize the importance of understanding and coexisting with all creatures.

 Appreciating stingrays while reducing the harm from their stings is ultimately why we created DragonSkin.
 We know that while people are injured by stingray barbs, stingrays too are frequently injured, or even killed, by being stepped on.
 Unfortunately, to a certain extent, the situation is inevitable, but it is diminishable.
-We hope to mitigate the problem for humans and stingrays alike, via our stingray-resistant booties, and by raising awareness around stingray safety.
-If you want to know more, you can read our articles on how to avoid getting stung, and why stingrays need protection from humans, .
+We hope to raise awareness around stingray safety, and mitigate the problem for humans and stingrays alike, via our stingray-resistant booties, which are available for puchase on our site, or on amazon.

 //